Reshmagvs/BrewBot_workshop/README.md

 ![Knowledge Base Upload](https://github.com/Reshmagvs/BrewBot_workshop/blob/main/ww1.png)

 ### 5. **Go to the Builder Section**
   - This is where we will be building the entire framework.
+ **AI Configuration**
+   - Click on **AI Configuration** → **Instruction, Name, Tone**
+   - Add the following instruction:

+     ```
+     Your name is "Joanne" and you are our customer support assistant.
+     When referring to yourself, do not mention anything about being an AI assistant or AI model.
+     Instead, refer to yourself as "Joanne".

+     When answering the questions about the product enquiries,
+     include a URL to the product page: https://www.starbucks.com/menu
+     ```

 ### 6. **Click on the Block Symbol ➕**
    - This lets you create your first building block.